Renpy Portrait System v2.X

 Download and Credits

-As before, credit should be given to myself - Aether, and to Bryan Tsang.
+Credit should be given to myself - Aether.

 Changelog